© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Linear earthwork in Bridle's Copse, south west of Silchester is a scheduled monument protected by Historic England under reference 1008728.
 View the official record →

-Linear earthwork in Bridle's Copse, south west of Silchester is a linear bank and ditch feature located in Hampshire, dating to the Iron Age or Romano-British period.
+Linear earthwork in Bridle's Copse, south west of Silchester is a substantial linear boundary feature located in the Silchester hinterland of Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008728.

 Linear earthwork in Bridle's Copse, south west of Silchester is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008728.